 As more people become vaccinated, the real estate market has hit an all-time level of activity.
 More people are traveling, and more companies have shifted to allow for indefinite remote work opportunities.
 If you’ve found yourself working and living in a crowded one-bedroom apartment, more space might be just what you need.
 On the reverse side, with so many people leaving dense urban areas, just as many are seeking affordable homes in the city — or nearby ‘burbs — as rental rates decrease.

 Wherever you fall on the real estate spectrum, this summer could be a great opportunity to make a change.
 Working remotely is more common than ever.
 This means there are almost endless possibilities — and, for many, no strict parameters on where they need to live.
 (Besides, maybe, a time zone that aligns with that of your coworkers.)
 Moreover, your commute, or lack thereof, may look completely different than it did before.
-With all this shake-up, now's the time to try something different, to potentially find a home that isn't tethered to your office's location.
+With all this shake-up, now’s the time to try something different, to potentially find a home that isn’t tethered to your office’s location.
+When you are ready for a change, a moving pod won’t be hard to find.

 How Do Moving Pods Work?